-Navigating Political Tensions in the Educational Workplace
+Navigating Political Tensions in Schools and Campuses

-Richard Birke Lead Facilitator and Trainer
+Richard Birke

 As the U.S. presidential election approaches, political discussions in the workplace are likely to intensify, creating potential conflicts that can disrupt the professional environment.
 In an article for SmallBusinessCurrents, Rich Birke, chief architect of JAMS Pathways, provides valuable insights on managing political discourse in professional settings to maintain harmony and focus on organizational goals.